← All guides

 npx xploitscan scan . --no-ai

-JSON for piping into custom tools, SARIF for the GitHub Security tab, SBOM for compliance reports,--no-ai to skip the AI explanation pass for faster output.
+JSON for piping into custom tools, SARIF for the GitHub Security tab,--diff to scan only files changed vs a base branch,--no-ai to skip the AI explanation pass for faster output.

 Troubleshooting